Article

 Note: If you're unsure how to complete or file your tax forms, consult a CPA or tax professional who can ensure you've done everything correctly.
 If you're a small business owner, it can save a lot of time and effort.

-The deadline to file Form 1099-NEC is January 31, 2023.
-You can file electronically or on paper.
-Form 1099-MISC is due on February 28 if filed on paper, and on March 31, 2023, if filed online.
-Note that there aren't filing extensions for either form.
-You can view both forms here:
+The deadline to file Form 1099-NEC is January 31, 2024.
+You can file it either electronically or on paper.
+For Form 1099-MISC, the deadline is February 28, 2024, if filing on paper, and March 31, 2024, if filing electronically.
+Note that no filing extensions are available for either form.

 Staying compliant with local laws is the number one concern for many employers wanting to hire internationally, but don't let it stop you from diving into the global talent pool.